artisan-roaster-scope/artisan/_devices/phidgets.md

 * `v` : voltage in V (float), eg. 5.5 for 5.5V
 * `s` : sleep time in seconds (float)
 *  `r` : voltage range with `r=5` to `[0-5V]` and `r=10` to `[-10,10V]`
 * `sn` : optional hub serial number or hub serial number and hub port specifier separated by a colon like in `out(0,5.5,560282)` or `out(0,5.5,560282:2)`.
-Using a command actions, like in `out(0,5.5)`, without specifying a hub serial number will attach to the first unattached module with the lowest serial number instead.
+Using a command actions, like in `out(0,5.5)`, without specifying a hub serial number, will attach to the first yet unattached module connected to the hub with the lowest serial number instead.
+If just a port number is given as in `out(0,5.5,:2)`, the yet unattached module connected to the given port (here 2) of the first hub with the lowest serial number is addressed.

 The default voltage range for the OUT1001 and OUT1002 is `[-10,10V]` (`r=10`).
 The following table summarizes the interplay of `r` and `v`.